Reduction of coherent betatron oscillations in a muon g-2 storage ring experiment using RF fields: Introduction

 \section{Introduction}

-Efforts to measure the muon magnetic anomaly $a_\mu\equiv(g_\mu-2)/2$ with storage rings has been ongoing since the 1960s \cite{ref:miller_2007}.
-Several key methods like the magic momentum were introduced in experiments at CERN \cite{ref:bailey_1969pr,ref:cern_3, ref:cern_4}.
+Efforts to measure the muon magnetic anomaly $a_\mu\equiv(g_\mu-2)/2$ using storage rings have been ongoing since the 1960s \cite{ref:miller_2007}.
+Several key methods like the magic momentum were applied in experiments at CERN \cite{ref:bailey_1969pr,ref:cern_3, ref:cern_4}.
 The use of electrostatic quadrupoles was first introduced in the third CERN experiment, which obtained a precision of 7.3~ppm~\cite{ref:cern_4}.
-With the significant increase in the number of muons and direct muon injection into the storage ring, the Brookhaven National Laboratory (BNL) experiment E821 achieved 0.54 ppm precision~\cite{ref:bnl_final_report}.
-At present there appears to be a greater than 3 standard deviation difference between the experimental measurement of $a_\mu$ and the Standard model value \cite{ref_sensitivity_1, ref:sensitivity_2}.
-Currently, the Fermilab $g-2$ collaboration is conducting a new experiment (E989) with an upgraded muon beamline, storage ring and detector systems~\cite{ref:fermilab}.
-The E989 goal is to measure $a_\mu$ with four times the precision reached by BNL E821.
+With a significant increase in the number of muons and direct muon injection into the storage ring, the Brookhaven National Laboratory (BNL) experiment E821 achieved 0.54 ppm precision~\cite{ref:bnl_final_report}.
+At present, there appears to be a greater than 3 standard deviation difference between the experimental measurement of $a_\mu$ and the Standard Model value \cite{ref_sensitivity_1, ref:sensitivity_2}.
+Currently, the Fermilab $g-2$ collaboration is conducting a new experiment (E989) with upgraded muon beamline, storage ring and detector systems~\cite{ref:fermilab}.
+The E989 goal is to measure $a_\mu$ to an accuracy of 140 ppb, four times the precision reached by BNL E821.

 The positive muon beam in E989 is produced in two steps: First, a proton beam hits a target to produce copious pions that decay into muons and neutrinos.
-After the pions decay, a small muon momentum bite is selected, yielding a longitudinally polarized ($>95\%$) muon beam at the magic momentum ($p_m=3.09 ~\text{GeV}/c$) that is then injected into the 14 m diameter storage ring.
-The beam fills the ring longitudinally in the first turn, being stored radially by a $B_0=1.45$ T vertical dipole magnetic field and vertically by four sets of electrostatic quadrupoles.
+After the pions decay, a small muon momentum bite is selected, yielding a longitudinally polarized ($>95\%$) muon beam at the magic momentum ($p_\text{m}=3.09 ~\text{GeV}/c$) that is then injected into the 14 m diameter storage ring.
+The beam fills the ring azimuthally in the first turn, being stored radially by a $B_0=1.45$ T vertical dipole magnetic field and vertically by four sets of electrostatic quadrupoles.

+The storage ring magnet is designed as a near continuous ``C'' magnet with yoke sections that have minimal spaces between them~\cite{ref:Danby_2001eh}.
+This design is required in order to shim the dipole component to high uniformity in azimuth.
+After the magnetic shimming at Fermilab, the dipole component has achieved an RMS of $\pm 15$~ppm over its 44.7 m circumference inside of the 9~cm diameter muon storage region.
+The fast muon kicker and the electrostatic quadrupoles residing inside the beam vacuum chamber are constructed from non-ferromagnetic materials.